pralab/secml/README.md

 To update a current installation using any of the previous methods, add the `-U` parameter after the `pip install` directive.
-Please see our [Update Guides](https://secml.gitlab.io/update.html) for specific upgrade intructions depending on the source and target version.
+Please see our [Update Guides](https://secml.gitlab.io/update.html) for specific upgrade instructions depending on the source and target version.

 ## Extra Components